Will Microgreens Regrow After Harvesting?

 What Happens If You Let Them Keep Growing?

-However, at high seeding densities used for microgreens, normal plants need bigger stems, roots, and everything else, which means they need more space MP Seeds.
+However, at high seeding densities used for microgreens, normal plants need bigger stems, roots, and everything else, which means they need more space.
 Overcrowded plants become weak, leggy, and prone to disease.

 The Bottom Line

-For most microgreen growers—whether using traditional soil, modern hydroponics setups, or sustainable reusable grow mediums—starting fresh after each harvest is the best practice.
+For most microgreen growers, whether using traditional soil, modern hydroponics setups, or sustainable reusable silicone grow mediums, starting fresh after each harvest is the best practice.

 You'll get: